donkeyrat/HiddenUnits/README.md

  - Fixed a bug where the Merchant cart had 60,000 health.
  - Fixed a bug where the Venom Archer had terrible aim.

+### 1.2.2

+ - Fixed a bug where the Warlord was naked when UFoxLib was installed.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content to Totally Accurate Battle Simulator!